-- Asylees will have an I-94 or I-94A with a stamp showing admission under Section 208 of the INA.
-They may also have the same travel documents described under refugees above. - Conditional entrants will have a stamp indicating the student has been admitted to the United States as a conditional entrant.
-Because the DHS stopped using this category after March 31, 1980, you should not disburse FSA funds if the student has an I-94 with conditional entrant status granted after that date. - Parolees must have a stamp indicating that the student has been paroled into the United States for at least one year, with a date that has not expired.
-(Federal student aid cannot be disbursed after the document has expired.) - Cuban-Haitian entrants will have a stamp across the face of the I-94 indicating that the student has been classified as a "Cuban-Haitian Entrant (Status Pending).
+- Victims of human trafficking will have a certification or letter from HHS or, in the case of the victim's child, spouse, or parent, a T-visa.
+See the guidance earlier in the chapter. - Battered immigrants-qualified aliens under the VAWA will have an I-797 form or a court order from an immigration judge confirming their status.
+See the guidance earlier in the chapter. - Conditional entrants will have a stamp indicating the student has been admitted to the United States as a conditional entrant.
+Because the DHS stopped using this category after March 31, 1980, you should not disburse FSA funds if the student has an I-94 with conditional entrant status granted after that date. - Cuban-Haitian entrants will have a stamp across the face of the I-94 indicating that the student has been classified as a "Cuban-Haitian Entrant (Status Pending).
 Reviewable January 15, 1981.
 Employment authorized until January 15, 1981."
 Note that a document showing that the holder is a Cuban-Haitian entrant is valid even if the expiration date has passed.

 As of January 2005, the above stamps use red and blue security ink: the date of admission is red, and the rest of the stamp is blue.
 The stamp contains three codes: the first is a two-digit code to the left of the date that designates the field office with jurisdiction over the port of entry.
 On most stamps this code will be two numbers and no letters.
 Letters are currently only used on HQ stamps.
-The three-letter code located under the word "ADMITTED" shows the port of entry.
+The three-letter code located under the word "ADMIT-TED" shows the port of entry.
 The third code, to the right of the date, is the stamp's unique four-digit number.
 When referring to a particular stamp, the port of entry code and the stamp's unique number should be used.

-You must always examine and copy original documents, and you must keep in the student's file a copy of the immigration documentation he submits, along with the secondary confirmation results received from the USCIS.
-While copying immigration documents is generally not permitted, you may legally photocopy documents he uses as proof of his immigration status (such as Forms I-551 or I-94) for a lawful purpose such as applying for federal student aid.
+You must always examine and copy original immigration documents, and you must keep a copy in the student's file with the secondary confirmation results from the USCIS.
+While generally not permitted, you may legally photocopy immigration documents (such as Forms I-551 or I-94) when a person needs to prove his immigration status for a lawful purpose such as applying for federal student aid.